 <h2>Why Ready Apartments Beat Off-Plan for Rental Yield</h2>

-<p>While off-plan properties offer capital appreciation potential, ready apartments deliver immediate rental income — a critical advantage for yield-focused investors.
-In 2026, with Dubai's rental market showing sustained strength (average rents up 12-15% year-on-year in Q1 2026), ready properties offer three distinct advantages:</p>
+<p>While off-plan properties continue to capture significant headlines for their capital appreciation potential, ready apartments deliver immediate cash flow — a critical advantage for yield-focused investors in 2026.
+With Dubai's rental market showing sustained strength and average rents maintaining high levels, ready properties offer concrete, immediate advantages that off-plan units cannot match.</p>

 <ul>